 This is a great accessory to have on hand.
 It will charge up many devices that you might have.
 Keep in mind that you might go hours between power sources.
 You will be very happy when you have a portable battery pack to give your devices just the charge they need when you depend on them the most.

 Having a dashcam installed and running on your next road trip should be viewed as essential.
 Many things can go wrong when you are away from home.
-You will want to have video proof if someone hits your car or dings you when you are parked at a rest stop.
+You will want to have video proof if someone hits your car or dings you when you are parked for rest stops.
 It is also essential to have proof that you were not at fault if you are in an accident.

 USB Car Adaptor